Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 Apple Notes Integration: Your transcript and summary are saved directly to Apple Notes, accessible across all your Apple devices.

-Why Not Fully Local Summarisation?
+Fully Local Summarisation

 - Your audio stays local: the most sensitive data never leaves your Mac